jroblak/jroblak.github.com/_posts/2017-03-07-hack-the-box-mantis.md

 50255/tcp open  unknown
 {% endhighlight %}

 That is....a lot.
 The theme of this box is clearly patience and enumeration.
 There are a ton of rabbit holes we could go down to start, but it looks like `1337` and `8080` are serving HTTP, so let's start by scanning there.
-I usually start with `dirb` since it's quick and dirty and we can always bust out the bigger guns / bigger lists if need be.
+I usually start with `dirb` since it's quick and dirty, and we can always bust out the bigger guns / bigger lists if need be.

 {% highlight shell %}
 root@hack ~# dirb http://mantis.htb:1337
 root@hack ~# dirb http://mantis.htb:8080
 {% endhighlight %}

 Unfortunately, this is one of thoses cases. `8080` comes back with some basic CMS-y stuff, but not much else.
 Some lightweight manual testing seems to indicate there's no SQLi here, and OrchardCMS looks up-to-date, so that looks like a dead end.
-Make a note to review the Orchard source code if we can't find anything else, and bust out some bigger scans (widen the search radius) with `dirbuster`/`gobuster` and a larger list, like `directory-list-2.3-medium.txt`.
+Make a note to review the Orchard source code if we can't find anything else, and bust out some bigger scans with `dirbuster`/`gobuster` and a larger list, like `directory-list-2.3-medium.txt`.

-While that runs, we can looks at some of the other ports here.
+While that runs, we can look at some of the other open ports.
 There is definitely some interesting stuff, especially the exposed Active Directory, Kerberos, MSSQL Server:
 {% highlight shell %}
 root@hack ~# searchsploit kerberos
 -------------------------------------------------------------------------------------------